carla-mb/carla-mb/README.md

 ## About Me

-I'm a Full-Stack web developer with 2+ years of experience, focused on front-end design, usability, and user experience.
+I'm a web developer with 2+ years of experience, focused on frontend design, usability, and user experience.
 Always curious and excited to learn something new.

 ## 💻 My Tech Stack